GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 end
 ```
 The `dealloc` function allows for de-allocation of values.
-The `reset` function is useful for bulk-testing; when running a new test, all allocators is reset.
+The `reset` function is useful for bulk-testing; when running a new test, all allocators are reset.

-The abstract location allocator (in [`ALoc.ml`](https://github.com/GillianPlatform/Gillian/blob/master/GillianCore/GIL_Syntax/ALoc.ml)), which corresponds to uninterpreted symbols, is then initialised as follows:
+The abstract location allocator (in [`ALoc.ml`](https://github.com/GillianPlatform/Gillian/blob/PLDI20/GillianCore/GIL_Syntax/ALoc.ml)), which corresponds to uninterpreted symbols, is then initialised as follows:
 ```ocaml
 include Allocators.Make_with_prefix
           (Basic ())